sophgo/tpu-mlir/docs/quick_start/source_en/06_mix_precision.rst

    yolov3_tiny int8 symmetric

-Compared with onnx result, int8 model has large loss.
+Compared with onnx result, It can be seen that int8 symmetric quantization model has a poor effect on this graph compared with the original model, and no target has been detected..

 To Mix Precision Model
 -----------------------